xarray-contrib/xarray.dev/src/posts/datatree/index.md

 - Very brief explanation of the solution we have ended up with
   - Doesn't need to explain much about actually using datatree - that should be covered by pointing people to the docs.

-## A Big Addition!
+## Big moves

-- Emphasise that this is a big deal
-  - Arguably the single largest feature added to xarray in 10 years?
-(I think it is by LoC)
-  - Metrics for # commits, LoC, contributors
-  - Some really gnarly design questions (link to issues about inheritance)
-  - For a decade there have been 3 public xarray data structures, now there are 4 (`Variable`, `DataArray`, `Dataset`, and now `DataTree`).
-LINKS
+This was a big feature addition!
+For a [decade](https://github.com/pydata/xarray/discussions/8462) there have been 3 core public xarray data structures, now there are 4: [`Variable`](https://docs.xarray.dev/en/stable/generated/xarray.Variable.html#xarray.Variable), [`DataArray`](https://docs.xarray.dev/en/stable/generated/xarray.DataArray.html#xarray.DataArray), [`Dataset`](https://docs.xarray.dev/en/stable/generated/xarray.Dataset.html#xarray.Dataset), and now [`DataTree`](https://docs.xarray.dev/en/stable/generated/xarray.DataTree.html#xarray.DataTree).

+Datatree represents arguably the single largest feature added to xarray in 10 years - the migration alone added >10k lines of code across [80 PRs](https://github.com/pydata/xarray/pulls?q=is%3Apr+label%3Atopic-DataTree+is%3Aclosed), and the datatree code now contains contributions from at least 25 people.

+We also had to resolve some really [gnarly design questions](https://github.com/pydata/xarray/pull/9063) to make it work in a way we were happy with.

+## Deprecation

 - Mention the prototype in xarray-contrib/datatree repo
   - Explain how old repository is now archived
   - And link to migration guide https://github.com/pydata/xarray/issues/8807#issuecomment-2338869819